Cadence Bank Has $282,000 Stock Position in Caterpillar Inc. (NYSE:CAT)

 Other institutional investors and hedge funds have also bought and sold shares of the company.
 Cetera Investment Advisers increased its position in Caterpillar by 0.9% during the second quarter.
 Cetera Investment Advisers now owns 70,597 shares of the industrial products company’s stock worth $17,370,000 after acquiring an additional 638 shares during the period.
 Geneos Wealth Management Inc. boosted its stake in Caterpillar by 35.4% during the second quarter.
 Geneos Wealth Management Inc. now owns 16,707 shares of the industrial products company’s stock worth $4,111,000 after buying an additional 4,370 shares in the last quarter.
 Panagora Asset Management Inc. boosted its stake in Caterpillar by 16.7% during the third quarter.
 Panagora Asset Management Inc. now owns 367,655 shares of the industrial products company’s stock worth $100,370,000 after buying an additional 52,576 shares in the last quarter.
 Cary Street Partners Investment Advisory LLC boosted its stake in Caterpillar by 36.8% during the second quarter.
 Cary Street Partners Investment Advisory LLC now owns 14,773 shares of the industrial products company’s stock worth $3,635,000 after buying an additional 3,974 shares in the last quarter.
 Finally, Geode Capital Management LLC boosted its stake in Caterpillar by 1.7% during the second quarter.
 Geode Capital Management LLC now owns 9,532,245 shares of the industrial products company’s stock worth $2,339,234,000 after buying an additional 156,608 shares in the last quarter.
 Institutional investors own 69.20% of the company’s stock.

 In other news, insider Lange Bob De sold 21,194 shares of Caterpillar stock in a transaction on Wednesday, February 7th.
 The stock was sold at an average price of $325.52, for a total transaction of $6,899,070.88.
 Following the completion of the sale, the insider now owns 61,092 shares of the company’s stock, valued at $19,886,667.84.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In related news, insider Lange Bob De sold 21,194 shares of the business’s stock in a transaction dated Wednesday, February 7th.
-The stock was sold at an average price of $325.52, for a total value of $6,899,070.88.
-Following the completion of the transaction, the insider now owns 61,092 shares of the company’s stock, valued at $19,886,667.84.
+In related news, CFO Andrew R. J. Bonfield sold 10,000 shares of the business’s stock in a transaction dated Friday, February 2nd.
+The stock was sold at an average price of $310.10, for a total value of $3,101,000.00.
+Following the completion of the transaction, the chief financial officer now owns 57,317 shares of the company’s stock, valued at $17,774,001.70.
 The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Andrew R. J. Bonfield sold 10,000 shares of the business’s stock in a transaction dated Friday, February 2nd.
-The shares were sold at an average price of $310.10, for a total value of $3,101,000.00.
-Following the completion of the transaction, the chief financial officer now directly owns 57,317 shares of the company’s stock, valued at approximately $17,774,001.70.
+Also, insider Lange Bob De sold 21,194 shares of the business’s stock in a transaction dated Wednesday, February 7th.
+The shares were sold at an average price of $325.52, for a total value of $6,899,070.88.
+Following the completion of the transaction, the insider now directly owns 61,092 shares of the company’s stock, valued at approximately $19,886,667.84.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 41,194 shares of company stock valued at $13,000,471.
-0.33% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 41,194 shares of company stock valued at $13,000,471 over the last ninety days.
+0.33% of the stock is currently owned by company insiders.

 Caterpillar Trading Up 0.6 %

 Caterpillar (NYSE:CAT – Get Free Report) last released its quarterly earnings data on Monday, February 5th.
-The industrial products company reported $5.23 EPS for the quarter, topping analysts’ consensus estimates of $4.76 by $0.47.
-Caterpillar had a net margin of 15.41% and a return on equity of 56.99%.
-The firm had revenue of $17.07 billion during the quarter, compared to analysts’ expectations of $17.06 billion.
-During the same period in the previous year, the business posted $3.86 earnings per share.
-The company’s revenue for the quarter was up 2.8% compared to the same quarter last year.
+The industrial products company reported $5.23 EPS for the quarter, beating the consensus estimate of $4.76 by $0.47.
+The company had revenue of $17.07 billion during the quarter, compared to the consensus estimate of $17.06 billion.
+Caterpillar had a return on equity of 56.99% and a net margin of 15.41%.
+The firm’s revenue for the quarter was up 2.8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $3.86 EPS.
 On average, equities research analysts anticipate that Caterpillar Inc. will post 21.24 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, February 20th.
-Stockholders of record on Monday, January 22nd were issued a dividend of $1.30 per share.
-This represents a $5.20 dividend on an annualized basis and a dividend yield of 1.61%.
-The ex-dividend date was Friday, January 19th.
-Caterpillar’s dividend payout ratio is currently 25.82%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, February 20th.
+Shareholders of record on Monday, January 22nd were given a dividend of $1.30 per share.
+The ex-dividend date of this dividend was Friday, January 19th.
+This represents a $5.20 dividend on an annualized basis and a yield of 1.61%.
+Caterpillar’s dividend payout ratio (DPR) is 25.82%.

 Wall Street Analysts Forecast Growth

 Several brokerages have recently commented on CAT.
-The Goldman Sachs Group boosted their target price on shares of Caterpillar from $274.00 to $357.00 and gave the company a “buy” rating in a research note on Tuesday, February 6th.
-Morgan Stanley started coverage on shares of Caterpillar in a research report on Monday, January 8th.
-They set an “equal weight” rating and a $270.00 price target on the stock.
+Wells Fargo & Company boosted their target price on shares of Caterpillar from $290.00 to $325.00 and gave the company an “equal weight” rating in a research note on Tuesday, February 6th.
 Robert W. Baird upped their price target on shares of Caterpillar from $210.00 to $257.00 and gave the stock an “underperform” rating in a research report on Tuesday, February 6th.
-Sanford C. Bernstein upped their price target on shares of Caterpillar from $216.00 to $245.00 and gave the stock a “market perform” rating in a research report on Thursday, December 21st.
-Finally, Wells Fargo & Company upped their price target on shares of Caterpillar from $290.00 to $325.00 and gave the stock an “equal weight” rating in a research report on Tuesday, February 6th.
+TD Cowen upped their price target on shares of Caterpillar from $300.00 to $338.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 6th.
+Evercore ISI downgraded shares of Caterpillar from an “outperform” rating to an “in-line” rating and upped their price target for the stock from $321.00 to $338.00 in a research report on Tuesday, February 20th.
+Finally, The Goldman Sachs Group boosted their price objective on Caterpillar from $274.00 to $357.00 and gave the stock a “buy” rating in a report on Tuesday, February 6th.
 Two equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and eight have given a buy rating to the stock.
 According to MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $292.78.

 View Our Latest Analysis on CAT